2024 AFS International Fisheries Section Fellow Award

 Attention Students and Early Career Professionals:

-The International Fisheries Section (IFS) of the American Fisheries Society is excited to announce the 2021 International Fisheries Section Fellow Award.
-The Fellow will represent IFS/AFS with an oral presentation at the 2021 Fisheries Society of the British Isles (FSBI) Annual Symposium, July 5-8.
-The theme of the 2021 FSBI Annual Symposium is “Fish, Fisheries and Ecosystems in the Anthropocene.”
+The International Fisheries Section (IFS) of the American Fisheries Society is excited to announce the 2024 International Fisheries Section Fellow Award.
+The Fellow will represent IFS/AFS with an oral presentation at the 2024 Fisheries Society of the British Isles (FSBI) Annual Symposium, convened by AZTI and held at the Bizkaia Aretoa in Bilbao, Spain, from July 15-19, 2024.
+The theme of the 2024 FSBI Annual Symposium is “Advancing fish ecology, management, and forecasting through omics”.

-To apply, please submit the following information as a single PDF document to the IFS Fellow Program Committee Chair Thiago Sanches (firstname.lastname@example.org), and Deputy Committee Chair, Christopher Schwinghamer (email@example.com), by 11:59pm (PST) on March 28, 2021:
+To apply, please submit the following information as a single PDF document to the IFS Fellow Program Committee Chair Spencer Weinstein (firstname.lastname@example.org) and Deputy Committee Chair, Andrew McMains (email@example.com), by 11:59pm (PST) on March 22, 2024:

 - Letter of interest; please include a description of how you will benefit from attending the FSBI Annual Symposium, and information about your involvement in the American Fisheries Society.